prelert/engine-java/README.md

     jobConfig.setDataDescription(dd);

 The `EngineApiClient` implements `Closeable` and can be used in a try-with-resource statement.
-Here the a new client is created and used to make the new Engine API job.
+Here the a new client is created and used to make the new Engine API job:

     try (EngineApiClient engineApiClient = new EngineApiClient())
     {
-        String jobId = engineApiClient.createJob("http://localhost:8080/engine/v1/", jobConfig);
+        String jobId = engineApiClient.createJob("http://localhost:8080/engine/v2/", jobConfig);
         if (jobId == null || jobId.isEmpty())
         {
             s_Logger.error("No Job Id returned by create job");